 Inexpensive: With good-quality desktop heaters available for as little as $20, there’s really no reason not to be snug in your workspace.

-Mid-range: There’s enormous choice between $25 and $40, including desktop heaters with multiple power settings and a full range of safety features.
+Mid-range: There’s an enormous choice between $25 and $40, including desktop heaters with multiple power settings and a full range of safety features.
 We expect the majority of buyers will find what they need in this bracket.

 Expensive: If you pay more than $40, you can either get a dual-function model that can heat and cool or something big enough to heat a whole room.
 These tend to push the “desktop” moniker to the limit and are often called personal space heaters.